intel-lab-lkp/linux/Documentation/core-api/workqueue.rst

   each other.
 Each maintains its separate pool of workers and implements concurrency management among its workers.

+``WQ_RTPRI``
+  Real time priority workqueues must be created as unbound and have the strict CPU affinity set.
+Their worker threads use the FIFO scheduling policy with the lowest priority.

 ``WQ_CPU_INTENSIVE``
   Work items of a CPU intensive wq do not contribute to the concurrency level.
 In other words, runnable CPU intensive